fj-morales/Getting-and-cleaning-data/Readme.md

 ### CodeBook.md

-This document describes the transformations `run_analysis.R` performs over the train and test data sets in order to get a processed tidy data set.
+This document describes the transformations `run_analysis.R` script performs over train and test data sets in order to get a processed tidy data set.
-The variables and observations from the resulting tidy data set are also described.
+The variables and observations from the resulting tidy data set are also described including their ranges.